Veterans and divorce: when problems reach a tipping point

 Source: "Trauma Sets Female Veterans Adrift Back Home," The New York Times, Patricia Leigh Brown, 2-27-13

 Our firm handles situations similar to those discussed in this post in Virginia.
 To learn more about our practice, please visit our main page on military divorce.
+Our attorneys can assist with any legal needs that may arise from a divorce, including divorce litigation itself, asset division, and name changes.
+Contact our attorneys today for legal aid.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.